 It’s tomato season!
 And, I don’t know about you, but my garden’s been working overtime this season.
 Talk about too much of a good thing!

-Yes, come late-August, many gardeners end up with a dozen or two heirloom tomatoes ripening on their kitchen counter, with dozens more cherry, San Marzano, Brandywine, Yellow Pear, and countless other tomato varieties ripening on the vine.
+Yes, come late-August and September, many gardeners end up with a dozen or two heirloom tomatoes ripening on their kitchen counter, with dozens more cherry, San Marzano, Brandywine, Yellow Pear, and countless other tomato varieties ripening on the vine.

 You hate to waste these beauties, but you can’t help wondering…